MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1605.md

 #### General prerequisites

--   Ensure you have completed the [Preparation steps for On-premises Mobile Device Management](https://technet.microsoft.com/library/mt613153.aspx) and [enrolled your devices](https://technet.microsoft.com/library/mt627870.aspx).
+-   Ensure you have completed the [Preparation steps for on-premises MDM](../../mdm/plan-design/plan-on-premises-mdm.md) and [enrolled your devices](../../mdm/deploy-use/enroll-devices-on-premises-mdm.md).

 -   For the best application install experience when using the Company Portal, make sure Configuration Manager has an active connection to Microsoft Intune.